-In this Appendix, details of various internal control techniques and procedures commonly implemented by registered persons/licensed traders in the financial industry are provided.
+In this Appendix, details of various internal control techniques and procedures commonly implemented by licensed or registered persons in the financial industry are provided.
 These techniques and procedures neither constitute nor should be construed as an exhaustive or comprehensive list of applicable or relevant internal control techniques and procedures.
-They represent suggested approaches, which when employed effectively, can serve to assist registered persons/licensed traders in establishing sound internal control systems and enhance their ability to comply with relevant legal and regulatory requirements.
-Each registered person/licensed trader, however, must consider carefully the specific nature and particular needs of his/her business when designing and implementing an internal control system.
+They represent suggested approaches, which when employed effectively, can serve to assist licensed or registered persons in establishing sound internal control systems and enhance their ability to comply with relevant legal and regulatory requirements.
+Each licensed or registered person, however, must consider carefully the specific nature and particular needs of its business when designing and implementing an internal control system.

-The control techniques and procedures described in this Appendix relate to the areas of Operational Controls and Risk Management set forth in Parts VII and VIII respectively of the "Management, Supervision and Internal Control Guidelines".
-Greater detail with respect to these areas is deemed appropriate inasmuch as they tend to be generally applicable to most registered persons/licensed traders.
+The control techniques and procedures described in this Appendix relate to the areas of Operational Controls and Risk Management set forth in Parts VII and VIII respectively of the Internal Control Guidelines.
+Greater detail with respect to these areas is deemed appropriate inasmuch as they tend to be generally applicable to most licensed or registered persons.
 Adoption of some or all of the suggested internal control techniques and procedures contained in this Appendix is neither a necessary condition nor a guarantee that a firm's internal controls are satisfactory.